© [mimagephotos] /Adobe Stock

 Nathan Ivey – Host of a popular self-titled daily live-show and podcast that covers juicy topics such as local and national news, media, entertainment and politics.
 No topic is off limits on the Nathan Ivey Show.
 Stay woke and follow him on Twitter – @NathanfromCincy.

 Nella D – On Air Personality 101.1 The Wiz and host of podcast 411Uncut.
 She will keep you in the know of Cincy nightlife, community givebacks and motivational tips.
 Follow her on Instagram – @Nella_d513.

-Ozie Davis III – Executive Director of the Avondale Comprehensive Development Corporation and CPS Board of Education member.
+Ozie Davis III – A resident of Avondale and CPS Board of Education member.
 Not only does he keep you up-to-date on “all things Avondale,” but also high school sports – he’s a coach too.
 Follow him on Twitter @coachozie.

 Rev. Dr. Mike Scruggs – Author of Help!
 I’m Holy, But I’m Horny and lead pastor of Light of the World Cincy Church.
 Rev. Scruggs’ modern approach to religion is refreshing. #GetLOW and follow him on Instagram – @MVScruggs.